 Principal of Embed Inc, a custom engineering and consulting company

 specializing in embedded systems.
-Coordinated and worked on dozens

-controlling a solenoid-driven valve to maintain a set pressure,
+included controlling a solenoid-driven valve to maintain a set pressure,

 controlling fillament power and high voltage to get the desired output